hphelion/documentation/cloudos/en/120/cloudtypes.md

 different nodes, or any combination depending upon the type of cloud you are creating.
 Once you have selected the nodes, click the Attributes tab.
 Change the values of the attributes that need to be modified to match the cloud you are creating.
 The default values should suffice for most cases.
 Once you are ready, click the Create Cloud button and the cloud will go through the process of creating the cloud.
-Note that if you have an advanced environment where the automated process will not work for you, consult the Install & Configure topic [link](#) for details on how to configure and set up more complex clouds.
+Note that if you have an advanced environment where the automated process will not work for you, consult [Install &amp; Configure Your Clouds](/cloudos/en/120/install/) for details on how to configure and set up more complex clouds.

 Once the cloud has been created, it enters the Active state.
 You can click the name of the cloud at any time to view the details for that cloud.
 If your cloud will include Resource Regions, you will need to create them.
 To do this, click the Create Compute Region button.
 The Region Name